 It is connected with various unwanted effects, such as nausea, nausea, belching, and stomach problem.

 As well as drugs such as antacids and proton pump inhibitors, many acid reflux remedies include making lifestyle or dietary changes.

-Contain vitamins for acid reflux on your Daily Diet Know more about which foods and supplements Can help Reduce your symptoms.
+Contain vitamins for acid reflux on your Daily Diet Know more about which foods Can help Reduce your symptoms.